asamy/ksm/README.md

 You can report bugs by using Github issues, please provide the following:

 - System information (version including build number, CPU information perhaps codename too)
+- The git tree hash
 - Anything else you feel is relevant

 If it's a crash, please provide the following:

 - A minidump (C:\windows\minidump) or a memory dump (C:\windows\memory.dmp).
 Former prefered.
 - The compiled .sys and the .pdb file
-- The git tree hash of which you compiled it against.
 - The Kernel executable if possible, e.g. ntoskrnl.exe from C:\Windows\System32

 ## Thanks to...